 PLEASE REMEMBER TO →

 1. Note the location and date of your appointment.
-This would have been clarified during your phone consultation, or by our administrator.
-The majority of our appointments take place at 950 N. Logan Street, Suite 101, Denver, CO 80203.
+Our offices are located at 950 N. Logan Street, Suite 101, Denver, CO 80203.
 The Contact Us page provides contact information, parking instructions, and general directions.
 It is highly recommended that this information be reviewed.

 2. Complete relevant initial background paperwork, consent, receipt of privacy, and a release of information (if necessary).
 Click here for forms.